 One way to keep URLs short is to avoid repeating yourself in the tags.
 For example, a utm_campaign called “annual_year_2016” is redundant.
 You could use either “year_2016” or “annual_2016” and provide the same information.
 Sometimes the duplication comes from different UTM tags.
 For example, some marketers may put “linkedin” as both the utm_source and utm_medium.

-Mistakes to avoid when tagging UTM parameters to URLs
+7. Mistakes to Avoid When Tagging UTM parameters in URLs

 Now that you understand the best ways to go about adding tags to URLs, here are some of the practices you should steer clear of: